ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     ...
     {{{END-WHEN-NEXT-EVENT "eventname"}}}

 The WHEN-NEXT-EVENT and END-WHEN-NEXT-EVENT tags allow an XML template to be written which uses variables generated by a commarea-to-output conversion scenario.
-These tags work in conjunction with the $EVENT$ variable generated by the “MAP$ EVENTUAL-AREA and MAP$ ELSE-THEN-AREA”, page 185.
+These tags work in conjunction with the $EVENT$ variable generated by the “MAP$ EVENTUAL-AREA and :ref:`MAP$ ELSE-THEN-AREA” <#_V456UG_MAP$_EVENTUAL_ELSETHEN>`.
 The section of the page enclosed by the WHEN-NEXT-EVENT and END-WHEN-NEXT-EVENT tags is generated only if the current value of the $EVENT$ variable matches the specified eventname.

 1.4.13.7.
 WHILE-EVENT and END-WHILE-EVENT tags